Eucalyptus deglupta

-Eucalyptus deglupta is a species of tall tree, commonly known as the rainbow eucalyptus, Mindanao gum, or rainbow gum that is native to the Philippines, Indonesia and Papua New Guinea.
+Eucalyptus deglupta, commonly known as the rainbow eucalyptus, Mindanao gum, or rainbow gum, is a species of tall tree native to the Philippines, Indonesia and Papua New Guinea.
 It is the only Eucalyptus species that usually lives in rainforest, with a natural range that extends into the Northern Hemisphere.
 It is characterized by multi-coloured bark.

 Description

 Eucalyptus deglupta is a fast-growing tree that typically reaches a height of 60-78 m, with the trunk up to 240 cm in diameter and with buttresses up to 4 m high.
 It has smooth, orange-tinted bark that sheds in strips, revealing streaks of pale green, red, orange, grey, and purplish brown.
 The branchlets are roughly square in cross section, often with narrow wings on the corners.
 The leaves are arranged in opposite pairs, mostly 75-150 mm long and 50-75 mm wide on a short petiole.
 The flower buds are arranged in a branching inflorescence in leaf axils, or on the end of branchlets, each branch with groups of seven buds, the individual buds on a pedicel about 5 mm long.
 Mature buds are pale green or cream-coloured, roughly spherical in shape and 2-5 mm in diameter with a hemispherical operculum with a small point on the top.
 Flowering time depends on location, and the stamens that give the flowers their colour are white and pale yellow.
 The fruit is a woody, brown, hemispherical capsule about 3-5 mm long and wide, with three or four valves extending beyond the rim of the fruit.
 Each cell of the fruit contains between three and twelve minute brown seeds, each with a small wing.